protocol/nft-website/docs/encyclopedia/part-1/types.md

   ![The no-code tool called [Bueno.art](http://Bueno.art) allows anyone to create a generative NFT project with relative ease.
 Data is stored securely using IPFS. ([Source](https://bueno.art))](/docs/images/encyclopedia/bueno.png)
   *The no-code tool called [Bueno.art](http://Bueno.art) allows anyone to create a generative NFT project with relative ease.
 Data is stored securely using IPFS. ([Source](https://bueno.art))*

+## Point of Minting Types
-**Point of Minting Types** - The point at which an NFT is actually generated on the blockchain might not coincide with when it is sold or released.
+The point at which an NFT is actually generated on the blockchain might not coincide with when it is sold or released.
 There are a variety of methods to choose from when it comes to distributing and creating NFTs in relationship to selling or releasing them.

 - **Mintable** - A mintable NFT is one which is not actually created on the blockchain until a collector or buyer initiates its creation.
 With this type of NFT, the purchaser is the one responsible for the action and the associated transaction costs rather than the artist or creator.
 A mintable NFT would be somewhat similar to the dynamic seen in print-on-demand operations where a t-shirt isn’t made until someone actually buys it.